captain-amygdala/pistorm/config_file/readme.md

 The PiStorm config file provides a way for you to set up things like mapped RAM, ROM and register regions that can be processed in software by the PiStorm emulator.

-This is useful for instance when wanting to map a region of RAM that is accessoble to the CPU only (such as Fast RAM on the Amiga) or when processing requests from the OS to expansion hardware (such as AutoConfig on the Amiga).
+This is useful for instance when wanting to map a region of RAM that is accessible to the CPU only (such as Fast RAM on the Amiga) or when processing requests from the OS to expansion hardware (such as AutoConfig on the Amiga).

 To select a config file to use when launching the emulator, simply append `--config` and a path to a config file when launching the emulator, an example of usage would be something like this: `sudo ./emulator --config my_config_file.cfg`